chartjs/Chart.js/docs/03-Line-Chart.md

 xAxisID | `String` | The ID of the x axis to plot this dataset on yAxisID | `String` | The ID of the y axis to plot this dataset on fill | `Boolean` | If true, fill the area under the line lineTension | `Number` | Bezier curve tension of the line.
-Set to 0 to draw straightlines.
-Set to -1 to draw a Stepped Line Chart. *Note* This was renamed from 'tension' but the old name still works. backgroundColor | `Color` | The fill color under the line.
+Set to 0 to draw straightlines. *Note* This was renamed from 'tension' but the old name still works. backgroundColor | `Color` | The fill color under the line.
 See [Colors](#getting-started-colors) borderWidth | `Number` | The width of the line in pixels borderColor | `Color` | The color of the line.